How to change your username in Minecraft

 Sometimes you want something new.

 Minecraft is a game all about taking the experience and tailoring it to your wants and needs.
 Whether you are building a structure or changing the skin on your avatar, whatever you are doing is because you want to pursue it.
 The same is true with your username in the game.
 Anyone looking to change up their name in Minecraft can easily do so.
-Here is how.
+Let’s take a look at how to update your username in Minecraft.

 Related: The 10 best games like Minecraft